-Book reviews should describe whether a new book satisfies its thesis and identify who should read the book.
+he Army's journals have featured book reviews since their beginning.1 Book reviews should describe whether a new book satisfies its thesis and identify who should read the book.
 On the first point, reviewers should only judge books by what they set out to do.
-Second, reviewers should clearly and specifically identify who would find the book interesting or useful.
+On the second, reviewers should clearly and specifically identify who would find the book interesting or useful.